openfga/sample-stores/stores/condition-data-types/README.md

 This example showcases the different data types and expressions that are supported in OpenFGA conditions and how to use them.

-It takes advantage of Conditional Relationship Tuples, which are available in OpenFGA v1.4.0-rc1 and above.

 ## Try It Out

 1. Make sure you have the [FGA CLI](https://github.com/openfga/cli/?tab=readme-ov-file#installation)